ObviouslyLuuk/evoman_framework/README.md

 OUR CODE:
 - optimization_dummy.py: contains the optimization algorithm in main() and run_test() which runs the game with the best solution and prints the results
+- KotH.py: contains the code for the King of the Hill algorithm
 - run_optim.py: code to run the optimization algorithm for a number of runs and different enemies at once, or run tests
 - helpers.py: contains code for saving results and loading solutions/populations
 - demo_controller.py: contains the default controller that is used to play the game